 The remainder of this book discusses the major functions that can be performed using the operating system, briefly describing the purpose of each function, how it is performed, and the major objectives it helps to achieve.
-Unless otherwise noted, the discussion applies to all three major control program configurations.
+Unless otherwise noted, the discussion applies to both control program configurations.
 The major functions are discussed in the following topics: